kubernetes/community/contributors/design-proposals/disk-accounting.md

 **Cons**

-* Requires updates to default ownership on docker’s internal storage driver directories.
+* Requires updates to default ownership on docker's internal storage driver directories.
 We will have to deal with storage driver implementation details in any approach that is not docker native.

 * Requires additional node configuration - quota subsystem needs to be setup on the node.
 This can either be automated or made a requirement for the node.